only search Harmonie II |

 On our final day our driver asked us if we minded stopping for a cup of tea and we agreed.
 He stopped at a roadside tent and the tea was served in old bean cans which we did not like refuse for fear of offending.
 So far we had avoided the 'Delhi Belly' and Sue and I exchanged knowing looks.
 Sure enough we were kept busy in the toilets of the airport terminal waiting for our flight to Bangkok.

-We set about renewing our aquaintance with the city.
-We visited temples, golden buddahs, hired a tailboat for a tour around the canals and floating markets and indulged in the wonderful street food right outside our hotel.
+We set about renewing our acquaintance with the city.
+We visited temples, golden buddhas, hired a tailboat for a tour around the canals and floating markets and indulged in the wonderful street food right outside our hotel.

 We hopped on a plane for the short flight down to Phuket and took another fast tailboat ride out to idyllic Phi Phi island with its stunning beaches and spectacular limestone cliffs rising sheer out of the coral blue sea.
 Scenery we had never seen before.